-There was a time when investors were shying away from publishing media because “journalism” was “expensive” and user-generated content was “cheap.”
+There was a time when investors were shying away from niche publishing because “journalism” was “expensive” and user-generated content was “cheap.”

 But as the world changes tides and begins to preach the quality over quantity sermon, investors have begun to appreciate journalism again.
 The “fake news” saga has only helped legitimate news publishers, because consumers have become more discriminatory about where they get their information.